AdobeDocs/experience-manager-learn.en/help/sites/multi-site-management/manage-page-inheritance-live-copy.md

 ---
-title: Manage Live Copy Inheritance on page
+title: Manage Live Copy inheritance on a page
-seo-title: Manage Live Copy Inheritance on page
 description: Learn how to manage inheritance between a Live Copy and its Blueprint at a page level
-seo-description: Learn how to manage inheritance between a Live Copy and its Blueprint at a page level
 feature: language-copy, live-copy, multi-site-manager
 topics: localization, authoring, content-architecture
 audience: all